tathagata/talkvoter/design-docs/api.md

 ### **POST** `/api/v1/predict/`

+Returns the predicted list of `talk_id`s and takes the following inputs

 - User id from session
 - should pass to backend {`user_id`, `labeled_talk_ids`} where `labeled_talk_ids` is a list of `talk_id`s which the user has labeled `in_person`

 #### Request Body
 ```json